-Ideas for the new public spaces have come from families playing in parks across York, from people having lunch at Red Tower, from walks on every topic from heritage to landscaping and ecology, from young people’s interpretations of the area through art and dance, from people who run businesses and those who organise arts and community events and conversations with cyclists, people who use wheelchairs, people who push buggies and people who are blind or partially sighted about getting to and through the area.
+Ideas for the new public spaces have come from families playing in parks across York, from people having lunch at Red Tower, from walks on every topic from heritage to landscaping and ecology, from young people’s interpretations of the area through art and dance, from people who run businesses and those who organise arts and community events as well as conversations with cyclists, people who use wheelchairs, people who push buggies and people who are blind or partially sighted.

 Events, discussions and meetings of different kinds were developed around a series of key themes generated by the first phase of My Castle Gateway:

 - Gathering Playfully: we generated discussion around play through spending time in different parks around York including the Designer Outlet and Rowntree Park.

 - Gathering Green: we walked the area with landscape architects and pondered the trees and planting in our public spaces.

 - Gathering with Water: we looked at the connections to the Foss and the Ouse but also how water brings to life public spaces.

 - Gathering with Heritage: we were led down to the Debtors’ Prison cells to look at graffiti left by people about to be transported and taken behind the scenes at the York Castle Museum to handle their amazing collections.

 - Gathering Together: we walked to look at our city and how public spaces work at different times, and we met and discussed memorials and their place in our city